dimiarbre/Visual-Echo/README.md

 The plan is to try to check to what extent the properties of the ESN are kept, and how to adapt if there are differences.
 This is currently undergoing.

+* :ballot_box_with_check: Change the train function, so that only the connected neurons are updated, to truly spatialize the output.

+* :ballot_box_with_check: Use json format to be able to redraw figures.

+* :clock1: Do some documentation, build bibliography : see related works.

 ## How to use it:
   This program uses an object "Spatial_ESN".
 To use it effectively, there are several steps required. if you only want to use the plot with a different input series, you can simply: